 Abstract: Brief abstract written by HRAF anthropologists who have done the subject indexing for the document

-cooperative labor in subsistence activities in the pre-colonial era.
-He also examines
+the importance of cooperative labor in subsistence activities in the pre-colonial era.
+He

-the decentralized village-based political structure and predatory relationship with the
+also examines the decentralized village-based political structure and predatory

-regionally dominant Hausa and Fulani.
-Under colonialism the British institutionalized
+relationship with the regionally dominant Hausa and Fulani.
+Under colonialism the British

-the Hausa emirate system to consolidate regional government and also imposed taxation,
+institutionalized the Hausa emirate system to consolidate regional government and also